vishalbelsare/latigo/README.md

 ```

 Now your environment is set up and docker-compose will use it to connect to correct event hub

 ### Start docker compose

+You can use docker-compoes directly or you can use the Makefile.
+The makefile is just a convenience wrapper and will be explained after the docker-compose basics have been covered.

 ```bash
 # Start the services